Coquerel's sifaka: Diet

-Coquerel's sifaka's herbivorous diet varies by season.
+This species' herbivorous diet varies by season.
 In the wet season, it eats immature leaves, flowers, fruit, bark, and dead wood.
 In the dry season, it eats mature leaves and buds.
 It may browse nearly 100 plant species, but the majority of its feeding time is concentrated on about 10% of these.
 Since it has a very fibrous diet, Coquerel's sifaka has an enlarged cecum and extremely long colon that helps facilitate digestion.
 These lemurs spend 30-40% of their day foraging, especially in the morning, midday, and evening.
-Females often take leadership roles during foraging and exert their dominance by eating the preferred food or denying the males food until they are satisfied.
+Females often lead during foraging and exert their dominance by eating the preferred food or denying the males food until they are satisfied.
 These lemurs are beneficial to the environment because they aid seed dispersion.
-Captive Coquerel’s sifkas eat shining leaf sumac and mimosa.
+Captive Coquerel's sifakas eat shining leaf sumac and mimosa.

 Behaviour

 Coquerel's sifaka lives in matriarchal groups of about three to ten individuals.

 It is diurnal and primarily arboreal.
 Much is known about its behavior from observations in the wild and in captivity.